 Alisha Owen, as well as her parents, testified before the committee that the FBI had given her former lawyer, Pam Vuchetich, a proposal that if Alisha recanted her story they would be able to get her out of prison (bad check conviction) and wouldn’t charge her with perjury.
 The FBI instructed her to say Gary Caradori had set the whole thing up and provided her with scripts of what to say.
-Also in her testimony, she recalled an incident where Vuchetich arranged a phone conversation between Alisha and Troy after telling Alisha that Troy had recanted his story about Danny (not about her), and it seemed to her like they were trying to set her up.
+Also in her testimony, she recalled an incident where Vuchetich arranged a phone conversation between Alisha and Troy after telling Alisha that Troy had recanted his story, and it seemed to her like they were trying to set her up.
 “So I asked him, why are you doing this?
 And he – and he said, Alisha I’m scared, I don’t know what to do, tell me what to do.
 And then he asked me, quote, unquote, do you think we’re going to get any money?”
-After the phone call, Alisha found out Vuchetich was at the FBI’s office during her conversation with Troy and was told by Caradori that Troy was there too.
+After the phone call, Alisha found out both Vuchetich and Troy were at the FBI’s office during the phone call.

 On the day of Gary Caradori’s death, Troy Boner made a phone call to Sandie Caradori, Gary’s wife, giving his condolences, and telling her “they” made him take back his story.
 Sandie implored Troy to tell the truth, to which he agreed.
 The next day, the FBI went to Gary’s investigation firm with a subpoena for all his records.
 Sandie asked the agents if Troy tried speaking with them.
 After pleading for an answer, the agents finally confirmed to her that Troy had spoken with them, but said, “We can’t waste our time with him.
 He has lost all credibility.”
 Before his death, Gary Caradori commented to the Franklin committee about his frustration with law enforcement, specifically the FBI; he indicated to them his belief that the FBI was sabotaging his investigation.
 Every lead and piece of evidence that Caradori discovered had to be submitted to law enforcement and the FBI.
 Karen Ormiston, Caradori’s assistant, added, “There must be some kind of provision which allows the State of Nebraska to retain its information so that there is not a probable cover-up when this stuff is turned over to the federal level.
 It is my sincere hope that the federal agencies cannot just walk all over the state agencies, especially since we have given them everything we have yet we have been allowed to see nothing they have.
 This in itself has not only prolonged the investigation, but it has also been a major factor in that the FBI does seem to get to our leads since they do have a lot of manpower.
 I do feel that the leads turned over to the FBI have effectively been stonewalled as it pertains to this investigation.”